pachyderm/pachyderm/README.md

 ### Key Features

 - Complete version control for your data
-- Jobs are containerized, so you can use any languages and tools you want
+- Pipelines are containerized, so you can use any languages and tools you want
 - Both batched and streaming analytics
 - One-click deploy on AWS without data migration